Country Joe McDonald: Early life and early career

-McDonald was born in Washington, D.C., and grew up in El Monte, California, where he was student conductor and president of his high school marching band.
-At the age of 17, he enlisted in the United States Navy for three years and was stationed in Japan.
+In high school McDonald was student conductor and president of the marching band.
+At the age of 17, he enlisted in the U.S. Navy for three years and was stationed in Japan.
 After his enlistment, he attended Los Angeles City College for a year.
 In the early 1960s, he began busking on Telegraph Avenue in Berkeley, California.
-His father, Worden McDonald, from Oklahoma, was of Scottish Presbyterian heritage (the son of a minister) and worked for a telephone company.
-His mother, Florence Plotnick, was the daughter of Russian Jewish immigrants and served for many years on the Berkeley City Council.
-In their youth, both were Communist Party members and named their son after Joseph Stalin, before renouncing the cause.
+He played the Berkeley String Quartet and the Instant Action Jug Band with future bandmate Barry Melton.
+In 1965, he performed with The Fugs and Allen Ginsberg in a chemistry lab at UC Berkeley.